stevewedig/value-objects-in-python/README.md

 * **GitHub Repo**: https://github.com/stevewedig/value-objects-in-python
 * **License**: This project is in the public domain via [Unlicense](http://unlicense.org).

-[Vladimir Keleshev](https://github.com/halst) has an alternative Python library for [value objects](https://github.com/halst/value) that makes some slightly different design decisions.
+[Vladimir Keleshev](https://github.com/halst) has an alternative Python library for [value objects](https://github.com/halst/value) that makes some different design decisions.
 My library is a combination of techniques I've used before and Vladimir's choice for syntax (using `__init__` to indicate field name, order, and default values).

 ### Installation via Pip